 I think he [the Prime Minister] accepted and understood our request.
 He replied he would take it with him and let his government know they are the wishes of the people of North East Arnhem Land.

 The 2008 petition and request for Indigenous rights in the Australian Constitution

 In July 2008, after the landmark Apology to the Stolen Generations, (which was made under the motion of Apology to Australia's Indigenous People, for the past mistreatment, and particularly for the past mistreatment of the Stolen Generations), Prime Minister Kevin Rudd and his Cabinet visited Yirrkala.
 Yunupingu presented him with another petition by various Yirrkala artists.

-The 2008 petition requested 'full recognition of Indigenous rights in the Australian Constitution.'
+The 2008 petition requested 'full recognition of Indigenous rights in the Australian Constitution'.
+However, it was addressed to the Prime Minister as head of the Government and not to the House of Representatives, and was therefore not able to be presented as a petition to the House.
 Both the original and the transcribed texts of the 2008 petition text can be read here.
 Galarrwuy, wrote that he still hoped for 'a bill that will transform the wisdom and wishes of the three paintings [the 2008 Yirrkala Petition, the 1988 Barunga Statement and the 1963 bark Petition] and turn them into law' ( The Monthly , January 2009).

 It is Galarrwuy Yunupingu's hope that one day all the petitions will all be hung together:

 The invitation will be to join with him [Kevin Rudd] to hang the 2008 Yirrkala Petition on the wall of Parliament House, side by side with the 1988 Barunga Statement and the 1963 Bark Petition.